slipstream/SlipStreamDocumentation/docs/tutorials/ss/data-management-model.rst

 For simple use cases, the limited, common metadata of CIMI resources can be used to search the list of ExternalObject resources directly.
-For most use cases, richer filtering functionality is required.
-To support this, ServiceOffer resources can be created that describe one or many ExternalObject resources.
-The open schema of the ServiceOffer resource allows any general or domain-specific attributes to be associated with the data objects.
+For most use cases however, richer filtering functionality is required.
+To satisfy this requirement, ServiceOffer resources may be created that describe one or many ExternalObject resources.
+The open schema of the ServiceOffer resource allows any general or domain-specific attributes to be associated with the data objects and the standard CIMI filtering provides rich queries.